 Most popular airlines that fly the route between London and San Francisco

-San Francisco, United States time is 8 hours behind London, United Kingdom
+San Francisco, United States time is 16 hours ahead of London, United Kingdom

 Date and time in London, United Kingdom: